DIRECTED ENERGY PROFESSIONAL SOCIETY

 Photo courtesy Asaavedra32 via Wikimedia Commons

-The purpose of this eleventh annual conference is to continue exchanging insights, experiences and ideas regarding DE T&E. As major DE systems progress through the various phases of T&E, critical questions arise regarding our ability to perform appropriate and affordable T&E. In addition, important issues regarding the vulnerability of other, more conventional systems are also of great interest to the DE T&E community.
-This conference will provide a forum to discuss the current and future issues facing DE T&E.
+The purpose of this eleventh annual conference was to continue exchanging insights, experiences and ideas regarding DE T&E. As major DE systems progress through the various phases of T&E, critical questions arise regarding our ability to perform appropriate and affordable T&E. In addition, important issues regarding the vulnerability of other, more conventional systems are also of great interest to the DE T&E community.
+This conference provided a forum to discuss the current and future issues facing DE T&E.

 Conference Highlights